DHMike57/sc-im/Readme.md

 - mipmip's decimal precision configuration feature
   - fix for spurious second document
 - cross sheet spurious circular reference fix (crude, more TODO)
-- fix for segfault and infinite loop in incorrect input in `@replace`
-- fix for args to `getent` not evaluating and segfault
-- fix for segfault in `sevaluate` with invalid input

 # NOTE 06/01/2023:
 This project needs some help.